tsmatz/azureml-tutorial/Readme.md

 ## 2. Create Azure ML Resource

 Create new "Machine Learning" resource in [Azure Portal](https://portal.azure.com/) .
-Please make sure that **you specify location (region) which supports NC-seriese (K80 GPU) virtual machines in resource creation**, because this resource location is used for VM location when you create AML compute resources (virtual machines) in AML Python SDK.
-(See [here](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=virtual-machines) for supported regions.)
+Please make sure that **you should specify location (region) which supports NC-seriese (K80 GPU) virtual machines in resource creation**, since we use NC6 virtual machine in this tutorial.
+(The resource location in AML is used for VM location when you create AML compute instances.)<br>
+See [here](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=virtual-machines) for NC-seriese supported regions.

 ## 3. Start Jupyter Notebook